xxyjoel/xxyjoel.github.io/_posts/2020-01-28-tools-and-todo.md

 TODO - transfer projects from notes to this post

 ## overview
-this is the start of a collection of tools and resources and projects currently in progress.
+this is the start of a collection of tools and projects currently in progress

-## resources
+## repos
 See [my github stars](https://github.com/xxyjoel?tab=stars) for a complete list.
 Here are some of my favorite:

 * [public api list for data](https://github.com/public-apis/public-apis) - a complete list of public apis for you to get virtually any size / shape of data you could possibly want.
 Thank you to all the [contributors](https://github.com/public-apis/public-apis/graphs/contributors) (specifically, [Dave](https://github.com/davemachado)!